lincketheo/personal_website/_posts/2023-02-08-Kotlin-Error-Handling.md

 ### Rule 0: Clean Coding Patterns Make it Easy to Handle Exceptions in the Right Place

-_Clean code should separate functionality into understandable layers, and the layer responsible for causing the exceptions should handle it_.
+_Clean code should separate functionality into understandable layers, and the layer responsible for causing the exception should handle it_.

 For example, consider Android's layered Repository / DataSource [approach](https://developer.android.com/topic/architecture/data-layer).
 The single responsibility of a DataSource is to fetch data from a specific location.
 The single responsibility of a Repository is to combine multiple data sources into one "source of truth."
 Naturally, handling data source errors shouldn't happen in the Repository because that eliminates the rich logic contained inside the Repository.